Young People's Zone

 1. This competition is organised by Coram Voice (Registered Charity No: 1046207), part of the group of charities of The Thomas Coram Foundation for Children, known today – and hereafter referred to - as 'Coram' (Registered Charity No: 312278)

-2. Entry to this competition is open to persons who will be aged between four and 24 years old on 21 February, 2017, who are looked after children or care leavers and who are full time residents of the UK, this includes the Channel Islands and the Isle of Man, as well as separated minors or former separated minors.
+2. Entry to this competition is open to persons who will be aged between four and 24 years old on 8th February, 2018, who are looked after children or care leavers and who are full time residents of the UK (this includes the Channel Islands and the Isle of Man), as well as separated minors or former separated minors.
 Proof of age, identity and eligibility may be requested.
-Entry will be in three age categories: 1) primary school – at primary school or aged four to 11 (on 21 February, 2017), 2) secondary school – at secondary school or a further education institute or aged 12 to 17 (on 21 February, 2017) and care leavers aged 18 to 24 (on 21 February, 2017).
-If you are a care leaver, still receiving support from Children’s Social Services, and over 24 years old then you may still be eligible, please get in touch to check.
+Entry will be in four age categories: 1) primary school – at primary school or aged four to 10 (on 8 February, 2018), 2) lower secondary school (11 – 14) – at secondary school or a further education institute or aged 11 to 14 (on 8 February, 2018) , 3) upper secondary school (15 – 18) – at secondary school or a further education institute or aged 15 to 18 (on 8 February, 2018) and care leavers aged 18 to 24 (on 8 February, 2018).
+If you are a care leaver, still receiving support from Children’s Social Services, and over 24 years old then you may still be eligible, please get in touch to check by emailing firstname.lastname@example.org.

-3. Entrants must compose an original creative piece of writing (no more than 1,000 words in length) on the theme: 'New beginnings'.
-Entry is via the How to enter form, which will be removed when the competition closes.
-Entrants will be asked to provide their name, gender, where they live, and their age.
-Where possible they should provide a contact telephone number.
-Entries must be submitted via the text area of the form or an attached Word document, pdf file or photograph.
+3. Entrants must compose an original creative piece of writing (no more than 500 words in length) on the theme: ‘Who and what makes you proud?’
+Entry is via the ‘how to enter’ form, which will be removed when the competition closes.
+Entrants will be asked to provide their name, gender, where they live, their number and their age.
+Entries must be submitted via the text area of the form or via an attached Word document, pdf file or photograph.
 All entries must be submitted in English and legible.
 If the entry is longer than 500 words only the first 500 words of the entry will be read.

 5. Adults who do not have parental responsibility may be contacted (for example if the entry is shortlisted) to confirm permission is granted by a person who has parental responsibility (usually this will be a parent or social worker).